 Our production facility located in the Southern Kibbutz, with a gross area of 1.7 million square feet, of which 300,000 square feet are operational, can produce up to 10,000 kilograms of pharmaceutical-grade cannabis per year.
 Assuming that the Southern Kibbutz is fully operational at its maximum capacity and all regulatory approvals are received, full operation of its facility will allow us to produce 88 tons of pharmaceutical-grade cannabis per year.
+In addition, we also operate the Northern Kibbutz, a production facility with a gross area of 55,000 square feet, which can produce up to 3,000 kilograms of pharmaceutical-grade cannabis per year.
 We plan to bring our facilities located in the Southern Kibbutz to their full operational capacity subject to increased demand for our products, finalization of export regulations from Israel and the import regulations to the European Union and other regulatory approvals that are required for the expansion of production.
 We do not have any specific plans regarding the expansion of our capacity at facilities located in the Southern Kibbutz at this time.